Caltech-Quantum-Learning-Theory/Caltech-Quantum-Learning-Theory.github.io/index.md

 ### **Week 10**

 #### **Lecture 19: Quantum Advantage in Learning from Experiments (Mon, Dec 1)**
 * **Summary:** We established a fundamental limit on classical agents for learning physical systems.
-By modeling the memory state of a classical agent using a **Learning Tree**, we proved that learning a model to predict any Pauli observables requires exponentially many experiments.
-This result confirms that predicting observables is exponentially hard for classical agents, whereas quantum agents can solve this task very efficiently (as shown in PSET 2).
+We proved that a classical agent trying to learn a model that can predict any Pauli observables requires exponentially many experiments.
+In contrast, a quantum agent can solve this task very efficiently (as shown in PSET 2).
+Together, this develops the tool for proving exponential quantum advantage in learning from experiments.
 * **Lecture Materials:**
     * [Digitized Notes: Quantum Advantage in Learning from Experiment](./materials/Note_QAdvantage_in_Learning_from_Experiment.pdf)

 #### **Lecture 20: The Future of Quantum x AI (Wed, Dec 3)**
 * **Summary:** In our final lecture, we explored the frontiers of Quantum x AI.
-We discussed **AI for Quantum Technology** (e.g., AlphaQubit for error correction), the potential for **Quantum Advantage in Classical ML** (sketching quantum oracles to bypass QRAM), and the **Physics of Learning**.
+We discussed AI for Quantum Technology, the potential for Quantum Advantage in Classical ML, and the Physics of Learning.
 We concluded with the long-term ambition of building quantum machines that can autonomously discover new facets of our universe.
 * **Lecture Materials:**
     * [Slides: Next Steps for Quantum x AI](./materials/Slides-Next-Steps.pdf)